GSephrioth/gsephrioth.github.com/_posts/2017-01-19-Internet-communication-Class-Notes.md

 4. Routing: Each IP packet can reach its destination via several routes.
 The

-5. Routing Protocol: A routing protocol is a ... of routers and procedures that .. routers in the internet ... other of changes.
+5. Routing Protocol: A routing protocol is a combination of rules and procedures that lets routers in the internet inform each other of changes.

 6. Fragmenting: Each router decapsulates the IP datagrams from the received forms processes it and then encapsulates it in another frame.
 If the packet is too large it is fragmented.